eliheuer/hasubi-mono/README.md

 ## About

-This typeface is designed and maintained by Eli Heuer, send ETH tips to eliheuer.eth if you enjoy this font and want to suport my work.
+This typeface is designed and maintained by Eli Heuer.
+If use use this font and want to help fund maintance and further development, tip are acepted using the Ethereum ecosystem at elih.eth(0x8958a5341D2936093EBD9d97fce872bcAeD1565a).

 ## Building